pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 - node-red-contrib-bcrypt (to simplify NoeRed password hashing.
 Import the example "Securitng NodeRED" to add/set credentials)

 ### [Download Node-RED Installer](https://acap.juhlin.me/package/Nodered)
-Use this version if you develop cusotm logic or integration that doesn not have any user dashboard.
+Use this version if you develop custom logic or integration that doesn not have any user dashboard.
 Pre-installed nodes:
 - node-red-contrib-axis-host